Skip to main content

 ext install Infracost.infracost

-The extension is also listed in the Visual Studio Marketplace.
+The extension is also listed in the Visual Studio Marketplace and on Open VSX.